-Solid foods are often replaced with drinks such as water with lemon, maple syrup and cayenne pepper; green tea; or freshly squeezed fruit and vegetable juices.
+Solid foods are often replaced with drinks like water with lemon, maple syrup and cayenne pepper; green tea; or freshly squeezed fruit and vegetable juices.
 Cleanses can last from a day to a month.

-The truth is, there is no conclusive medical evidence that your digestive tract will heal from skipping solid foods (unless you have a digestive disorder such as Crohn’s disease or celiac disease).
+The truth is, there is no conclusive medical evidence that your digestive tract will heal from skipping solid foods (unless you have a digestive disorder such as Crohn’s disease or gastroparesis), Patton says.

-For athletes, losing carbohydrate stores means losing your body’s preferred fuel source during exercise; therefore, a cleanse is not appropriate while training for any sport.
+For athletes, losing carbohydrate stores means losing your body’s preferred fuel source during exercise.
+So a cleanse isn’t appropriate while training for any sport.
 If you choose to do a cleanse or detox, do so for no more than two days during a recovery week when you are doing little to no exercise.

-Before you decide to cleanse and spend big bucks on a magic drink or pounds of freshly juiced fruits and vegetables, be sure to weigh the benefits and drawbacks.
+Before you decide to cleanse and spend big bucks on a magic drink or pounds of freshly juiced fruits and vegetables, Patton says to be sure to weigh the benefits and drawbacks.